 (b) Rome condemned Galileo’s view of heliocentricity in the 17th century, and forced him to recant his views before the Holy Office.
 Yet centuries later, they realized he was right and affirmed heliocentricity in 1992.

-(c) The belief Limbo was affirmed in the 12th century and was defended all through the Middle Ages.
-Several “visions” of Mary had called for prayers for the babies on Limbo, yet in 2007, the Vatican smoothly discarded the belief and declared Limbo non-existent.
-The word has quietly disappeared from the catechism.
+(c) The belief in Limbo was affirmed in the 12th century and was defended all through the Middle Ages.
+Several “visions” of Mary had even called for prayers for the babies on Limbo, yet in 2007, the Vatican smoothly discarded the belief and declared Limbo non-existent.
+The word has quietly disappeared from the recent catechism.

-This position was codified by the councils of Florence, Lateran IV.
-Yet in Vatican II (Lumen Gentium 16) and even in pope Benedict XVI’s book, God and the World, every allowance is made for the possible and actual salvation of non-Catholics and even non-Christians.
+This position was codified by the councils of Florence and Lateran IV.
+But in Vatican II (Lumen Gentium 16) and also in Pope Benedict XVI’s book, God and the World, the actual salvation of non-Catholics and even non-Christians is admitted.
 Pope Francis has perfected this universalism to a tee.

 Pope Paul VI’s “Humanae Vitae,” declared artificial birth control as inherently evil.
 This position is reaffirmed in the Catechism (2366-2370), yet this teaching has provoked the most uniform dissent on the part of the laity (not to talk of the priests and theologians).
-So which are we to choose?
+So which side is valid?

-But this Sistine edition was so riddled with errors that it had to be withdrawn from circulation after his death and a revised edition was issued under Clement VIII.
-How can this religion be infallible?
+But this Sistine edition was so riddled with errors that it had to be withdrawn from circulation after his death and a revised edition was issued under Pope Clement VIII.
+How can Rome be infallible?

-They also appealed to Gen 2:23 in defense of the sacrament of marriage.
-But this appeal to the book of Genesis would show that marriage was a creation mandate and destroy the Catholic claim that marriage is a dominical institution.
+They also appealed to Gen. 2:23 in defense of marriage.
+But this appeal would show that marriage was a creation mandate rather than a sacramental institution.
 Besides, Rome now regards the first two chapters of Genesis as allegory.

 “Innocent I and Gelasius … declared it to be so indispensable for infants to receive communion that those who died without it go straight to hell.
 A thousand years later the Council of Trent anathemised this doctrine.”
 (The Pope and the Council, 1870, 42).